NotStephen9001/Project-3/README.md

 6. Prompt the user to search again or thank them for using ______.

 ## Methodology:
-This is how we did each of these:
+This is how we solved the problem:

+## Choosing a dataset:
+We were looking for a dataset that is free, easy to access, sufficently large to train a ML model or neural network, yet small enough to not slow us down by being too large to work with efficiently.
-We used the News.org API which provides news from 170 countries as our source.
+We considered a few but settled on News.org API which provides news from 170 countries.
+We are aware that we will probably be unable to
-We then chose Gradio to build an interface with the user.
+We used Gradio to build an interface with the user.
 We then chose ______, a translator to translate the search results and a _______ model to provide a short summary of each of the articles.

 ## Using _______:
 Run this algorithm on PC or Mac

 ## Installation:
 pip install python
 pip install json
 pip install newsapi-python
 pip install gradio

 ## Problems Encountered:

 ### Problem: